 Our biometric technology in scientific papers

 In addition to commercial software development, our fingerprint and face identification technologies are being used in a number of scientific studies and experiments in the biometrics and other fields.
-Below are a selection of research papers that present interesting ideas and methods for improving current biometric technologies.
-The links point to the documents in the PDF format, thus you may need to install Adobe Reader or other similar software to open them.
+Below is a selection of research papers that present interesting ideas and methods for improving current biometric technologies.

 C. Gottschlich, T. Hotz, R. Lorenz, S. Bernhardt, M. Hantschel, A. Munk.